Galloanserae

 GALLIFORMES Temminck, 1820

 The Galliformes are sister to the Anseriformes.
-Together, they are sister to Neoaves.
+Together, they form the Galloanserae, the sister group to Neoaves.

 Galliformes